How to Care for a Dental Crown

 Dental crowns are a common and often effective way to restore damaged teeth, improving both function and appearance.
 Whether you’ve just had a crown placed or you’re looking to maintain an older one, knowing how to properly care for it is essential.
-With the right habits, a dental crown can last for many years and help preserve your overall oral health.
+With the right habits, your new dental crown in Indianapolis can last for many years and help preserve your overall oral health.

 Understanding Your Dental Crown